searchingforvindication/searchingforvindication.github.com/_posts/2013-06-24-What-The-Newspapers-Said-About-The-1933-Baptism.md

 Remember, in particular, that Brother Branham was baptizing his first converts as he stated while preaching _The Pillar Of Fire_ in Jonesboro, Arkansas on May 9, 1953:

 >And He… When I was–I was a young Baptist preacher **baptizing my first converts, five hundred of them down on the river, my first revival…** I had about three thousand attend at the revival.
 And my education was so poor, till **my girlfriend** read the Bible while I preached.
-That’s right.
-It’s not much better tonight.
-But God’s not known by education.
-God’s known by faith.
-God’s not known by knowledge.

 #### Upcoming Tent Revival